deoostfrees/Gibki/README.md

 </div>
 ```

-### Vertical alignment
+### Vertical Alignment

 The following classes define how columns are aligned along the cross axis when they don't reach their maximum size.

 #### .flex--stretch

 This is the default value.
-You don't need to add the class to the wrapper; it stretches the height of the columns to fill the container but still respects `min-width` and `max-width`.
+You don't need to add the class to the wrapper; it stretches the height of the columns to fill the container while respecting `min-width` and `max-width`.

 ![](https://rqrauhvmra.com/gibki/img/flex--stretch.png)